yasen-yankov/ios-docs/chart/getting-started.md

 If you are writing Swift, add the same line in your bridging header.

-If you are using Xamarin, add a reference to the TelerikUI.dll and use the using directive:
+If you are using Xamarin, add a reference to TelerikUI.dll in your project and use the using directive:

     using TelerikUI;